Last updated: 11/02/2016

-Example: John, Oliver, and Mirana form an Nevada LLC to operate their small hotel.
+Example: John, Oliver, and Mirana form a Nevada LLC to operate their small hotel.
 John, a big spender, owes $38,000 on his personal credit cards.
 When he doesn't pay, the accounts are turned over to a collection agency which obtains a $38,000 court judgment against him.
 While the collection agency can attempt to collect on the debt from John's personal assets, it cannot take money or property owned by the LLC.
 For example, it cannot get any of the money held in the LLC's bank account.

 Example: The collection agency obtains a charging order from an Nevada court ordering the Nevada LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-To avoid possible liability problems with a SMLLC, a Nevada LLC should have at least two members.
-While the second owner can be a spouse or relative, that person must be a treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single- member LLC.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Nevada LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.